Banner

 Why Do Hackers Target K-12 Schools?

 Threat actors and adversaries consider K-12 school districts relatively easy targets.
-Rather than attack large organizations with enterprise-grade resources, they concentrate their efforts on “target rich, cyber poor” institutions.
+Rather than attacking large organizations with enterprise-grade resources, they concentrate their efforts on “target rich, cyber poor” institutions.

-What do we mean by target rich?
+What do we mean by “target rich?”
 In short, sensitive data is more valuable in the eyes of a hacker, who can flip it for a quick buck on the dark web.
-The U.S. Department of Education reports a student record can go for between $250 to $350 online.
+The U.S. Department of Education reports that a student record can go for between $250 to $350 online.

 • Personal information: Social Security numbers, names, addresses, and telephone numbers